 - Purchase Order Workflow - Default

-The Basic Workflows are triggered when an Approval is requested.
-Let's take a look at the basic Hold Point as an example.
+An Approval Workflow is selected when an Approval is requested.
+Let's take a look at the basic Hold Point workflow as an example.

-Once the Hold Point has been requested, the workflow commences (starting with blue).
-This sends the Approver an email and authorises them to make several choices against the Approval request (shown green).
+Once a Hold Point has been requested, the workflow commences (starting with the blue status).
+This sends the Addressee/s a notification and authorises them to assign various actions (shown in text atop arrows).
+Assigning this action will result in a new status for the Approval (shown in rounded or rectangular boxes).

-If you need to create more complex workflows, see Create Advanced Workflows (for Approvals) lesson.
+If you need to create more complex workflows, see the Create Advanced Workflows (for Approvals) lesson.

 Comments